 For any car that is running hot, I would simply work my way down this list.
 Start with a new expansion tank cap (cheap insurance and takes 2 seconds to install), then add some coolant, bleed it correctly, check the fan operation and take it from there.
 Since the thermostat is the most work to replace, it's the last thing to replace if nothing else works.
 Check out my complete thermostat tutorial!

 However, when you are in traffic, the fans have to push air through the radiator, and to do that, they have to actually come on!
 They are controlled by the thermostatic switch in the radiator.
 The stock thermostatic switch comes on at 195° F (92° C).
 Keep in mind that the radiator is always at least a little cooler than the engine because the coolant has to run all the way up front through pipes, and it cools a bit on the way.
 Furthermore, the switch is on the bottom right of the radiator, while the hot coolant comes in on the top left.
 For the coolant in the bottom of the radiator to get to 195° to flip the switch, the engine is probably at 210° F or higher.
 In that case, the thermostat is open all the way, trying like crazy to keep the engine cool.
 It's doing all it can do, but the water coming back from the radiator is not as cool as it needs to be to get the job done.
 So in traffic, the thermostat is not in control of the engine temperature.
 The thermostatic switch on the radiator is the thing controlling your car's engine temperature, not the thermostat.
 Swapping the 195° thermostatic switch in the radiator with a cooler 180° switch will get those fans moving well before the engine goes over 200° so your fans are doing their job a little sooner and your gauge should sit in the middle just as it does when you are on the highway.
 Why?
 Because you are essentially now handing the job of controlling the engine temperature back to the thermostat, where it belongs.
 No matter what thermostat temperature you decide to use, everyone should be using a 180° thermostatic switch in their radiator.
 Let me reiterate this for emphasis: if you don't have a 180° thermostatic switch in your 308 radiator, you should!!!
 Every 308 should have this simple modification!
 Ferrari goofed on this.
 The thermostatic switch on the radiator of any car should be a little lower in temperature than where you want the engine temperature.
 That's car cooling system design 101.
 That's the reason a modern car, once warmed up, always has a consistent engine temperature even on a hot day sitting in traffic.
 You will be amazed what a difference it makes in traffic/stop&go driving in your 308.
 You can trust me on this, I'm not trying to sell you anything.
 I don't sell the switches.
-Get a 180° thermostatic switch from Ferrari Service of Bedford.
+Get a 180° "Temperature Kit" from David at Ferrari Service of Bedford.
 Very cheap and easy to install (although you do have to dump your coolant to do it).
-I also recommend a 180°F (80°C) thermostat.
-Read my thermostat tutorial for some more information on that.
+It comes with the right thermostatic switch, thermostat, gaskets, etc.